 - NHA certification: Pharmacy technicians can also become CPhT certified by the NHA.
 To earn this credential, applicants must complete a pharmacy tech training program or have one year of work experience.
 They must also pass the Exam for the Certification of Pharmacy Technicians (ExCPT).
 The exam takes two hours and ten minutes to complete and includes 100 test questions and 20 pretest questions.

 - State regulations: Each state regulates pharmacy technicians differently.
-Their requirements may include completing a pharmacy tech program, passing an exam or paying a fee.
+Their requirements may include completing a pharmacy tech program, passing an exam and paying a fee.
 Check with your state’s licensing board to learn what’s required in your area.
 There are links to all U.S. and Canadian boards on the National Association of Boards of Pharmacy website.

 Quick Exam Prep Resources